-An International Driving Permit (IDP) translates information contained on your driver's license into 10 languages so that officials in foreign

-- countries are able to interpret your license.
+- An International Driving Permit (IDP) translates information contained on your driver's license into 10 languages so that officials in foreign - countries can interpret your license.
 An IDP supplements a valid government-issued license it does not serve as a replacement for a license.
-If you are stopped by law enforcement, you will most likely be asked to produce both your IDP and your official driver's license.
-The United States does NOT issue International Driving Permits to foreign visitors, so you will need to obtain this before traveling to the U.S. - 2.
-If you are going to reside in the U.S., you can get a U.S. driver's license once you are in the U.S. Since you have to present at least two documents showing that your home address is in Nebraska it may take a few weeks to have these documents.
+If you are stopped by law enforcement, you will most likely be asked to produce both your IDP and your official driver's license. - 2.
+If you are going to reside in the U.S., you can get a U.S. driver's license once you are in the U.S. Since you must present at least two documents showing that your home address is in Nebraska it may take a few weeks to have these documents.
 The website referenced above shows which type of documents you can provide. - 3.
 F/J students and scholars must be registered in SEVIS prior to visiting the DMV office.
 Additionally, all immigration documents (I-20/DS2019) are verified prior to the issuance of a license or State ID Card. - 4.
 There is a written test and a driving test.
 After you complete the written test, you can get a Learner's Permit that allows you to legally practice driving.
 Read the driver's manual and do not practice driving before you get this permit. - 5.
 Driver's licenses are issued from the state you reside in, not from the federal government.
 Once you receive your driver's license, you will be permitted to drive in all other U.S. states.
 The laws in each state vary from one to another.
-It is your responsibility to know and obey the laws of the state you are driving in. - 6.
-Do not purchase a driver's license online as these are all fraudulent.
-You have to go to the local Department of Motor Vehicles (DMV) office in person to take your written and driving test. - 7.
-The local DMV offices are listed below.
-Go to the DMV website (dmv.nebraska.gov) for current hours.
+It is your responsibility to know and obey the laws of the state you are driving in. - Do not purchase a driver's license online as these are all fraudulent.
+You must go to the local Department of Motor Vehicles (DMV) office in person to take your written and driving test. - The local DMV offices are listed below.
+Go to the DMV website (dmv.nebraska.gov) for current hours. - 4502 Maass Road (Hwy 370 at 48th Street)

-4502 Maass Road (Hwy 370 at 48th Street) Bellevue, NE 68133 402-595-2039 17007 Burt Street Omaha, NE 68118
+Bellevue, NE 68133 402-595-2039 17007 Burt Street Omaha, NE 68118 531-600-7537